Quick Answer

 | Threshold-based rebalancing trigger example | drift beyond +/- 5% |

-- Active vs. passive: active wins more often in less efficient markets (small-cap, international, emerging); passive tends to win in highly efficient markets (large-cap U.S. stocks).
+- Active vs. passive: active managers may have more opportunity in less efficient markets (small-cap, international, emerging), though results vary by category and period; passive tends to win in highly efficient markets (large-cap U.S. stocks).
 Most active funds underperform their benchmark after fees over the long run.

-- Growth vs. value: growth reinvests profits and runs higher volatility; value often pays dividends and is less volatile but requires patience (beware value traps).
+- Growth vs. value: growth reinvests profits and typically runs higher volatility; value often pays dividends and tends to be less volatile but requires patience (beware value traps).

 - Income vs. appreciation: income suits retirees needing cash flow; appreciation suits long horizons that do not need current income.

-- Sector rotation: cyclical sectors (technology, consumer discretionary, industrials) lead in expansion; defensive sectors (utilities, healthcare, consumer staples) hold up in contraction.
+- Sector rotation: cyclical sectors (technology, consumer discretionary, industrials) have tended to lead in expansion; defensive sectors (utilities, healthcare, consumer staples) have tended to hold up in contraction.

-- Protective put: own stock plus buy put; insurance that limits downside, upside stays open (minus premium).
+- Protective put: own stock plus buy put; insurance that establishes a downside floor, upside stays open (minus premium).

-- Covered call: own stock plus sell call; earns premium income but caps upside and gives NO downside protection.
+- Covered call: own stock plus sell call; earns premium income but caps upside and provides only a small premium cushion, not a downside floor.

 - Collar: own stock plus buy put plus sell call; caps both sides.
 A zero-cost collar is when the call premium exactly offsets the put premium.